 Second: artichokes?
 That was a surprise.
 Ever since I've learned that, I always keep a can of artichoke hearts in our pantry, and try add them wherever we can.
 That’s basically how it works.
 I come back from a long day of research at the National Library of Medicine, and go straight to the grocery store to put it into practice—whatever I find out.

 And finally, check it out: plums, pears, and apples.
 You don’t have to go to the other side of the world or order exotic fruit over the internet.
 We hear how amazing pomegranates are, but one plum, one pear, one simple, humble apple beats them out.
 Which brings up an important point: cost.

-You can pretty much walk into any big natural food store, go to the frozen section, and buy a pound of acai berries , but it may be 5 or 10 bucks!
-Is it worth it?
-So in terms of practicality, I calculated ranking foods not only antioxidants per serving, but antioxidants per dollar.
+You can pretty much walk into any big natural food store, go to the frozen section, and buy a pound of açai berries.
+But it may costs five or ten dollars!
+So, in terms of practicality, I calculated not only antioxidants per serving, but antioxidants per dollar.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.